 Since the conception of the Ephraimite Messiah is with such good reason believed to have had its source in chapter 53 of Isaiah with its picture of the Servant of Yahweh suffering and dying in behalf of his people, one can hardly fail to recognize here in Second Esdras an echo of ho pais mou in Is 42:1 and in 52:13, where the Targum in both passages has ebedi mshiha, “my Servant the Messiah”.

-I think this passage in II Esdras 7 will eventually be recognized as giving the most important testimony to the doctrine of the “other” Messiah to be found anywhere in the Old Testament literature, and this not merely because it confirms the belief that the doctrine had its origin in the picture of the martyr-“Servant” in Second Isaiah.
+I think this passage in II Esdras 7 will eventually be recognized as giving the most important testimony to the doctrine of the “other” Messiah [the Son of Ephraim] to be found anywhere in the Old Testament literature, and this not merely because it confirms the belief that the doctrine had its origin in the picture of the martyr-“Servant” in Second Isaiah.

 Consider especially the latter half of v.
 28: “My servant the Messiah will be revealed,…and will rejoice those who remain, four hundred years.”
 Here is something new, at least in its definiteness.
 The Messiah ben Ephraim ben Joseph is more or less familiar as the warrior champion of Israel, at first conquering, at last struck down when his armies fail him, bitterly mourned by a repentant people (as in Zech 12); but is he the Lord’s Anointed for merely a brief and negative role?
 Is he given no triumphal reign?
 Here, at all events, a long time of triumph is predicted for him, and the number 400, as the commentators agree, is based on Hebrew scripture.9

 Shall we say, then, that the author of this apocalypse gave the Son of Ephraim a reign of 400 years?
 Probably, though it is not quite certain that the true text of the document contained this number, which we get from the Latin; the Syriac says “thirty”; an Arabic version says “one thousand”; the Ethiopic gives no number at all, but simply says: “and he will rejoice those who are extant.
 And after this, my Servant the Messiah will die,” etc. It may be safest to be satisfied with this.
-As was said a moment ago, there is a Messiah here in the 13th chapter (originally the concluding chapter of this apocalypse).
+As was said a moment ago, [after him there is a second Messiah ben David in the 13th chapter, originally the concluding chapter of this apocalypse.]
 As to his identity there can hardly be doubt.
 He cremates whole armies, “an innumerable multitude,” with the flaming breath of his mouth; nothing is left but “the dust of ashes and the smell of smoke” (v.
 11).
 It is like the destruction wrought by the atomic bomb.

 There is more to be said, for we are not quite through with the passage (that is, 12:31-34).
 The angel goes on to say that the Messiah, after rebuking and destroying these arch-enemies, will have a time of triumph as ruler over the Israelites in their own land.
 “For the rest of my people he will deliver with mercy, those who have been preserved throughout my borders, and he will rejoice them until the coming of the end.”
 Here the very words of 7:28 are repeated, and we know with certainty that at the end of this triumphal reign (12:34) the Gentiles will again get the upper hand, and the Messiah will die.